prakashlab/codex-analysis-pipeline/README.md

 ### segmentation

 - `requirements-segment.txt`: see `requirements-fstack.txt` description
 - `segmenter.py`: segment nuclei using cellpose using a pretrained model.
-Use the cellpose gui to create the model. `segmenter.py` assumes a folder and file structure created by `fstacker.py`.
+Use the cellpose gui to create the model.

 ### analysis

 - `requirements-analyze.txt`: see `requirements-fstack.txt` description
 - `analyzer.py`: measure the size and average brightness of each cell in each channel and save as a csv. `analyzer.py` assumes a folder and file structure created by `segmenter.py`.

+### deepzoom

+- `reqeirements_deepzoom.txt`: see `requirements-fstack.txt` description
+- `deepzoom.py`: make a deepzoom image and optionally make a web viewer for it.
+If you are making a web viewer, you must manually copy the openseadragon folder to the same directory as the `all_viewer.html` document.
+- openseadragon: this folder contains the files for the deepzoom web viewer.

 ## Guides